bmuller/rpcudp/README.markdown

 from twisted.internet import reactor

 class RPCServer(RPCProtocol):
+    # Any methods starting with "rpc_" are available to clients.
     def rpc_sayhi(self, name):
-        # This could return a Deferred as well
+        # This could return a Deferred as well.
         return "Hello %s" % name

 # start a server on UDP port 1234